Todaiji Temple and Great Buddha: Emperor Shomu's Vision to Restore a Nation in Crisis

 The Teaching of Kegon Buddhism Fulfilled Shomu's Fondest Wish

-The Universe is a Unity and an Individual Builds the Whole
+The Universe is a Unity, and an Individual Builds the Whole

 A Monarch, Emperor Shomu

 Over 9,000 objects that Emperor Shomu had been fond of during his lifetime were offered to Todaiji by his wife, Empress Komyo.
-We can enjoy seeing his possessions once a year at the special exhibition in the Nara National Museum, for which the emperor’s order is needed to open the door of the Shosoin Repository of Todaiji to carry out treasures.
+We can enjoy seeing his possessions once a year at the special exhibition in the Nara National Museum, for which the emperor’s order is needed to open the door of the Shosoin Repository of Todaiji to display out treasures.
 The beauty of the heirlooms gives a sense of the advanced craft arts of the time.

 In addition, the treasures have been preserved and passed down from person to person for over 1300 years, and continue to shine to this day.